Kartapuce/kartapuce.github.io/_pages/about.md

 ---

 I always draft a technical model when learning about a new cybersecurity topic.
 Properly modeling functional features, physical components, and data exchanges, is worth a thousand words.
 I try to keep it simple, so it is probably not self-sufficient to fully understand the topic from scratch.
-But it is for sure a quick reminder of technical discussions.
+But it is for sure a quick reminder for technical discussions.

 ## Who am I?